KGB (San Francisco)

-KGB was a broadcasting station authorization issued on December 8, 1921 to Edwin L. Lorden in San Francisco, California and canceled on March 23 of the next year.
+KGB was a broadcasting station authorization issued to Edwin L. Lorden in San Francisco, California, on December 8, 1921, and canceled on March 23 of the next year.
 The station does not appear to have actually made any broadcasts.
 Its owner was best known for stock fraud and also a contemporary, unsuccessful, scheme to surreptitiously use radio transmissions to gain an advantage in getting stock market quotes.